 This topic measures the strength of minority shareholder protections against misuse of corporate assets by directors for their personal gain as well as shareholder rights, governance safeguards and corporate transparency requirements that reduce the risk of abuse.
-The most recent round of data collection for the project was completed in May 2018.
+The most recent round of data collection for the project was completed in May 2019.
 See the methodology for more information.

-- Extent of disclosure index (0-10): Review and approval requirements for related-party transactions; Disclosure requirements for relatedparty transactions - Extent of director liability index (0-10): Ability of minority shareholders to sue and hold interested directors liable for prejudicial relatedparty transactions; Available legal remedies (damages, disgorgement of profits, fines, imprisonment, rescission of the transaction) - Ease of shareholder suits index (0-10): Access to internal corporate documents; Evidence obtainable during trial and allocation of legal expenses - Extent of conflict of interest regulation index (0-10): Simple average of the extent of disclosure, extent of director liability and ease of shareholder indices - Extent of shareholder rights index (0-10): Shareholders' rights and role in major corporate decisions - Extent of ownership and control index (0-10): Governance safeguards protecting shareholders from undue board control and entrenchment - Extent of corporate transparency index (0-10): Corporate transparency on ownership stakes, compensation, audits and financial prospects - Extent of shareholder governance index (0-10): Simple average of the extent of shareholders rights, extent of ownership and control and extent of corporate transparency indices - Strength of minority investor protection index (0-10): Simple average of the extent of conflict of interest regulation and extent of shareholder governance indices
+- Extent of disclosure index (0-10): Disclosure, review, and approval requirements for related-party transactions - Extent of director liability index (0-10): Ability of minority shareholders to sue and hold interested directors liable for prejudicial related-party transactions; Available legal remedies (damages, disgorgement of profits, disqualification from managerial position(s) for one year or more, rescission of the transaction) - Ease of shareholder suits index (0-10): Access to internal corporate documents; Evidence obtainable during trial and allocation of legal expenses - Extent of conflict of interest regulation index (0-30): Sum of the extent of disclosure, extent of director liability and ease of shareholder suits indices - Extent of shareholder rights index (0-6): Shareholders' rights and role in major corporate decisions - Extent of ownership and control index (0-7): Governance safeguards protecting shareholders from undue board control and entrenchment - Extent of corporate transparency index (0-7): Corporate transparency on ownership stakes, compensation, audits and financial prospects - Extent of shareholder governance index (0-20): Sum of the extent of shareholders rights, extent of ownership and control and extent of corporate transparency indices - Strength of minority investor protection index (0-50): Sum of the extent of conflict of interest regulation and extent of shareholder governance indices